Schmo103/Euclid/README.md

   		-micah is learning networking this week, we will both watch finepointcgi vids on networking and server browser
-    		-update- me and mike will learn server browser on monday together -before then, I will learn ANIMATION TREES and try to set up a characters animation in siege
+    		-update- me and mike will learn server browser on monday together -before then, I will learn ANIMATION TREES and try to set up a characters animation in siege -I will also learn and implement(with mike on monday after watching 2 vids) rigid body motion -a good starting point vid for the above: https://www.youtube.com/watch?v=pnBioV2HkS8